-The evolution of ‘health and wellness’ is one the food industry is (rightfully) beginning to embrace.
+The evolution of ‘health and wellness’ is one that the food industry is (rightfully) beginning to embrace.
 A change for the better is both inevitable and imminent.

-Building a system that delivers clean, nutrient rich foods and implements sustainable approaches will be key in addressing global concerns and fulfilling consumers greatest needs.
+Building a system that delivers clean, nutrient-rich foods and implements sustainable approaches will be key in addressing global concerns and fulfilling consumers' greatest needs.
 Revitalizing our food system will play an integral part in ensuring a resilient and prosperous food future.